-Danica Hobden is an Australian guitarist, improvisor and teacher currently based in Hamburg, Germany.
-She enjoys crossing musical boundaries between folk, jazz, rock and classical genres as well as interdisciplinary explorations into theatre and film.
+Danica Hobden is an Australian guitarist, improviser, and teacher currently based in Hamburg, Germany, with an active presence in both Europe and Australia.
+She enjoys crossing musical boundaries between folk, jazz, rock, and classical genres, as well as interdisciplinary explorations into theatre and film.

-As a session musician for pop and rock acts, Danica has experience working as the backing band for Australian artists such as Courtney Act and cabaret performer Catherine Alcorn, performing at venues such as the Sydney Opera House and ELEVATE Sydney Festival, as well as playing guitar, banjo and mandolin in pit orchestras, including the State Theatre and Hayes Theatre Co.
+In Australia, Danica has extensive experience as a session musician in pop, rock, and theatre contexts.
+She has worked with artists such as Courtney Act and Catherine Alcorn, performing at the Sydney Opera House and ELEVATE Sydney Festival, and has played guitar, banjo, and mandolin in pit orchestras for productions at the State Theatre and Hayes Theatre Co.

-Danica is a graduate of the Sydney Conservatorium of Music, holding a Bachelor of Music Studies in Classical Guitar and a Bachelor of Music Performance in Jazz Guitar.
-She is currently studying in the Dr. Langner Jazzmaster programme at the Hochschule für Musik und Theater, Hamburg with a focus on composition, studying with her musical heroes Andrea Keller and Reinier Baas.
+Danica is a graduate of the Sydney Conservatorium of Music, holding a Bachelor of Music Studies in Classical Guitar and a Bachelor of Music Performance in Jazz Guitar as well as a Master of Music (Dr. Langner Jazzmaster) through the Hochschule für Musik und Theater, Hamburg with a focus on composition, having studied with her musical heroes Andrea Keller and Reinier Baas.

 “The level of musicianship throughout the album is superb, but the real star here is Danica Hobden — as a guitarist, as an artist, as a composer, and a storyteller.” - Nikolas Fotakis, Australian Jazz 2024